 Summary: The Pandemic-related recession had a marked impact on the leisure and hospitality sector, which resulted in the shedding of many lower-wage jobs and a corresponding uptick in average hourly earnings.
 The re-opening of the economy in summer 2020 led to adjustments in the average hourly earnings - with Larimer County seeing a significant uptick and Weld County seeing a decline.
-In 2023, average hourly earnings appear to be normalizing in each of the counties.
+In 2023, hourly earnings continued to be higher than 2019 in Larimer County but stagnated below 2019 levels in Weld.
+ALEXANDER